American Airlines plans to return Boeing 737 Max to service at year-end

-(Reuters) - American Airlines Group plans to return Boeing 737 Max jets to service for passenger flights by the end of this year depending on certifictaion of the aircraft from the Federal Aviation Administration (FAA), it said on Sunday.
+WASHINGTON (Reuters) - American Airlines Group AAL.O plans to return Boeing BA.N 737 Max jets to service for passenger flights by the end of this year depending on certification of the aircraft from the Federal Aviation Administration (FAA), it said on Sunday.

 The airline said it will operate a daily 737 Max flight between Miami and New York from Dec.
 29 to Jan.
 4, with flights available for booking from Oct.
 24.